Readers Question: what are the advantages and disadvantages of inflation?

 The Advantages of Inflation:

 1. Deflation (a fall in prices – negative inflation) is very harmful.
-For example, the Japanese economy has suffered lower growth because of deflation.
+During a prolonged period of deflation and very low inflation, the Japanese economy has suffered lower growth because of deflationary pressures.
 When prices are falling people are reluctant to spend money because they are concerned that prices will be cheaper in the future, therefore, they keep delaying purchases.
-There are many more cost of deflation in this essay on: Costs of deflation
+Also, deflation increases the real value of debt and reduces the disposable income of individuals who are struggling to pay off their debt.
+When people take on a debt like a mortgage, they generally expect an inflation rate of 2% to help erode the value of debt over time.
+If this inflation rate of 2% fails to materialise, their debt burden will be greater than expected.
+See more Costs of deflation

-2. Moderate inflation enables adjustment of prices and wages.
-It is argued a moderate rate of inflation makes it easier to adjust relative wages and prices.
-For example, it may be difficult to cut nominal wages (workers resent wage cut).
-But, if average prices are rising, it is easier to increase good workers wages more than unproductive workers.
+2. Moderate inflation enables adjustment of wages.
+It is argued a moderate rate of inflation makes it easier to adjust relative wages.
+For example, it may be difficult to cut nominal wages (workers resent and resist nominal wage cut).
+But, if average wages are rising due to moderate inflation, it is easier to increase the wages of productive workers wages; unproductive workers can have their wages frozen – which is effectively a real wage cut.
+If we had zero inflation, we could end up with more real wage unemployment, with firms unable to cut wages to attract workers.

-3. Inflation can boost growth.
+4. Inflation can boost growth.
 At times of very low inflation the economy may be stuck in a recession.
-Arguably targeting a higher rate of inflation can enable a boost to growth.
+Arguably targeting a higher rate of inflation can enable a boost in economic growth.
 This view is controversial.
 Not all economists would support targeting a higher inflation rate.
 However, some would target higher inflation, if the economy was stuck in a prolonged recession.
 See: Optimal inflation rate

 Disadvantages of Inflation

 - Inflation can make an economy uncompetitive.
-For example, higher rate of inflation in Italy can make Italian exports uncompetitive.
+For example, a relatively higher rate of inflation in Italy can make Italian exports uncompetitive, leading to lower AD, a current account deficit and lower economic growth.
 This is particularly important for countries in the Euro-zone because they can’t devalue to restore competitiveness.

 - Reduce value of savings.
 Inflation leads to a fall in the value of money.
-This makes savers worse off and can lead to a redistribution of income in society.
+This makes savers worse off – If inflation is higher than interest rates.
+High inflation can lead to a redistribution of income in society.
 Often it is pensioners who lose out most from inflation.
 This is particularly a problem if inflation is high and interest rates low.

-- Menu costs – costs of changing prices lists.
+- Menu costs – costs of changing prices lists which becomes more frequent during high inflation.
 Not so significant with modern technology.